Day of the Dead Activities

 You can’t really avoid doing Halloween, so I always aim for two back to back culture classes so that I can do one Halloween activity and another one for Day of the Dead.

 I always use this incredible video (song by Voltaire, art by Ritxi Ostáriz). as a warm up.
 It’s a great way to give them a glimpse of the colorful celebrations and practice describing what they see using the present continuous (“They are playing trombone.”
 “He is wearing traditional Mexican hats.” etc.).
+It sets the tone for the class and they can guess what cultural event you´re going to be talking about.

 Primary (10 – 11 years)